-This should preferably be easy to access.
+This should preferably be easy to access and either at the communal workplace or at staff homes if they work remotely.
 There may be some preparation required - how much will depend on how grand your plans are.
 Brainstorm with the team if necessary; here are a few suggestions to get you thinking: